echau01/Tetris-Clone/README.md

 - As a user, I want to be able to move pieces vertically.
 - As a user, I want to be able to immediately drop a piece as far down as it can go.
 - As a user, I want to be able to rotate pieces.
-- As a user, I want to be able to clear line(s) by completely filling a row with the tiles of tetrominoes.
+- As a user, I want to be able to clear a line by completely filling a row with tetromino tiles.
+Simultaneously filling multiple rows should result in all the filled rows being cleared at once.
 - As a user, I want to be able to see my current in-game score.
 - As a user, I want to be able to see the number of lines I have cleared so far.
 - As a user, I want to be able to see my current in-game level.